 This unit of the School of Information was constituted in 1966 to provide consulting support for projects and products in libraries and information centers.
 Services include consultation with experts, project management, project design, data analysis and software evaluation.
 Through basic research in librarianship, the Center seeks to define and resolve problems facing Ohio libraries.

 Opened in 2010, the state-of-the-art Digital Laboratory was created to give students hands-on experience with digital library and digital preservation technologies.
-Read more about the research potential of this facility or contact iSchool Associate Professor Karen F. Gracy, Ph.D., at firstname.lastname@example.org or 330-672-0049 for more information.
+To learn more about this facility, contact iSchool Associate Professor Karen F. Gracy, Ph.D., at kgracy [at] kent.edu or 330-672-0049 for more information.

 REINBERGER CHILDREN'S LIBRARY CENTER & Marantz Picturebook Collection